-The Ohlone Indians, named Costanoan by early Spanish colonists, are a linguistic family who lived on the coast of central California.
-They originally lived in an area stretching from the San Francisco Bay southward to the lower Salinas Valley
+The Ohlone Indians, named Costanoan by early Spanish colonists, are a linguistic family living on central California’s coast.
+They originally lived in an area stretching from the San Francisco Bay southward to the lower Salinas Valley.

-They were first met by Europeans when Spanish explorer Sebastián Vizcaíno encountered some of them in 1602 along the Monterey coast.
+Europeans first met them when Spanish explorer Sebastián Vizcaíno encountered some in 1602 along the Monterey coast.

-The first Spanish missionaries arrived in the area in 1769, which would dramatically change the lives of the Ohlone Indians.
-It was then, that they received the name Costanoan, which means “coast” in Spanish.
+The first Spanish missionaries arrived in the area in 1769, dramatically changing the lives of the Ohlone Indians.
+Then they received the name Costanoan, which means “coast” in Spanish.
 Seven Spanish missions were built in their territory between 1770 and 1797.
 These included San Carlos, Soledad, San Juan Bautista, Santa Cruz, Santa Clara, San José, and Dolores (San Francisco).

-The mission life continued until their confiscation by the Mexican government in 1834 when the Indians were scattered.
-The Ohlone lost the vast majority of their population between 1780 and 1850, due to infectious diseases, high infant mortality rate, and social upheaval associated with European immigration into California.
-By all estimates, the Ohlone were reduced to less than ten percent of their original pre-mission era population.
+The mission life continued until their confiscation by the Mexican government in 1834, when the Indians were scattered.
+The Ohlone lost most of their population between 1780 and 1850 due to infectious diseases, high infant mortality rates, and social upheaval associated with European immigration into California.
+The Ohlone were reduced to less than ten percent of their original pre-mission era population by all estimates.

-Today, many of the Ohlone descendants live in the San Francisco Bay area and some are organized into distinct tribal groups.
+Many Ohlone descendants live in the San Francisco Bay area today, and some are organized into distinct tribal groups.
 Though their languages haven’t been spoken in more than 50 years, some Ohlone Indian people are working to revive the ancestral language again.
-These groups are actively involved in the preservation and revitalization of their native culture and protection of ancestral sites.
+These groups are actively involved in preserving and revitalizing their native culture and protecting ancestral sites.

 Some organized groups include the Awaswas, Chalon, Chochenyo, Karkin, Mutsun, Muwekma, Ramaytush, Rumsen, Tamyen, and Yelamu.